tyleregan01/Sudoku/README.md

 * "Help" Menu - Menu with options for explaining how sudoku works and what each option in the game does.
 * Refactor - Refactor code every few steps to ensure well organized code.
 * Menu minimization fix - Prevent the menu from minimizing after any click.
-* Minor performance improvement: Don't perform comparisons when the new value is the same as the old value.
+* Minor performance improvement: Don't perform comparisons when not needed (Flag for user vs program removeUpdates)
 * Major performance improvement: Change how boards are unsolved to ensure retries are not attempted.
 * Bug #2/Major experience improvement: Add new techniques for unsolving a board.
 This will make unique expert boards possible and truly expert boards.
 * Duplicate checking: Update cell styles when duplicate checking setting is changed.